 What's the story?

-Every season, the AMERICAN IDOL judges -- Simon Cowell (2002-2010), Paula Abdul (2002-2009), Randy Jackson (briefly Kara DioGuardi, and Ellen DeGeneres), and now Jennifer Lopez and Steven Tyler -- and host Ryan Seacrest visit cities across the United States, judging thousands of hopeful singers.
-The program showcases performers at both ends of the spectrum are showcased, but only the top ones make it to the main competition in order to sing their way to Idol stardom.
+Every season, the AMERICAN IDOL judges -- including Simon Cowell (2002-2010), Paula Abdul (2002-2009), Randy Jackson, briefly Kara DioGuardi and Ellen DeGeneres, Jennifer Lopez, Steven Tyler, Katy Perry, Lionel Richie, Luke Tyler -- and host Ryan Seacrest visit cities across the United States, judging thousands of hopeful singers.
+Performers at both ends of the spectrum are showcased, but only the top ones make it to the main competition in order to sing their way to Idol stardom.

 Is it any good?

 Many contestants are clearly looking for their moment in the spotlight.
 But plenty of the Idol wannabes are in it because they're truly talented singers who are dreaming of a big break.
-Many winners and runners-up have gone on to become true pop stars, proving that the show's formula -- as unforgiving as it can be -- really does work.
+Many winners and runners-up have also gone on to become true pop stars.
+Like it or not, American Idol's show formula -- as unforgiving as it can sometimes be-- really does work.

 Families can talk about the audition process.
 Are the contestants who clearly have no singing ability auditioning for real or for fame?
 How can critiques be helpful to those who take the competition seriously?
 What's the difference between constructive and destructive criticism?

 What is talent, and what talents do your kids feel they have?
-Does this series inspire them?
+Does American Idol inspire them?
 If so, in what way?

 How is the show making money by having consumer products obvious at every turn?

 For kids who love music

 Common Sense Media's unbiased ratings are created by expert reviewers and aren't influenced by the product's creators or by any of our funders, affiliates, or partners.